 Our work is funded primarily through income generated by sales of donated furniture, electrical items (both white goods and other items) and household goods (including bric-a-brac, linens, books, toys and games) from our Charity Superstore in Redkiln Close, Horsham.
 The shop is supported from our Donations Centre and warehouse in Blatchford Road where all goods are received and sorted and where the charity offices are located.

 Through a grant from West Sussex County Council we provide emergency domestic fuel vouchers, white goods and furniture to those in crisis, helping an average of twelve clients a week.
-For those on a low income, we also offer discount cards for use in our shop.

 We work closely with a number of partners including the County, District, Parish and Neighbourhood Councils, Sussex Central YMCA and Central Sussex College to address the needs of young people in our local community.
 In partnership with the Parish and Neighbourhood Councils we are delivering community based youth work across the Horsham District.
 We also work with the Youth Support Team, working with young people in parks and open spaces during summer evenings.